MyrnelAF/MyrnelAF.github.io/_pages/about.md

 My latest research experience was at the UST Research Center for the Natural Sciences and Applied Sciences (RCNAS), where I worked under Assistant Professor Leonardo A. Guevarra.
 My work involved peptide modeling for spider venom sequences from Philippine spider species and studying their binding to ion channels.
 Currently, I apply steered MD simulations to understand the behavior of spider venom peptides in crossing lipid membranes and their dynamics upon binding to ion channels.

 **Side Projects**
 In 2023, I took over our lab's protein engineering project, training two undergraduate interns.
-I published a paper on the [reverse engineering of bacterial PAL lipase](https://www.sciencedirect.com/science/article/abs/pii/S0003986124003485).
+I co-authored a paper on the [reverse engineering of bacterial PAL lipase](https://www.sciencedirect.com/science/article/abs/pii/S0003986124003485).

 **Research Interests**
 - Computer-Aided Drug Design